truemped/truemped.github.io/content/posts/mgmt/buy-vs-build/index.md

 Focus on the **genesis**, or **custom build** capabilities.
 Capabilities that exist and are freely available to buy, will likely not differentiate you from the rest.

+{{< figure src="/posts/mgmt/buy-vs-build/wardley.png" caption="Buy vs. Build in a Wardley Map" >}}

 # Evolution

 What is sometimes overlooked is that a Wardley map is always a visualization of a specific point in time.
 Evolution is visible on the horizontal axis.
 But evolution, well, it evolves.
-What is a custom built solution today, can become a commodity in a year.
+What is a custom built solution today, can become a product in a year.

-But if you have now built the whole system too integrated, it is complicated to replace parts of it.
+But if you have now built the system too integrated, replacing it is complex.
 And I don't mean microservices.
 Basic abstractions.
 Those you also have in a large single repo code base.
-The biggest myth I have ever seen is that microservices solve your execution problems.

 Make sure you design the system with the right fracture planes in place.
 Between the different capabilities.